driesvints/dotfiles/readme.md

 1. Update OS X to the latest version with the App Store
 2. Install Xcode from the App Store, open it and accept the license agreement
-3. Install OS X Command Line Tools
+3. Install OS X Command Line Tools by running `xcode-select --install`
 4. Copy public and private SSH keys to `~/.ssh` and make sure they're set to `600`
 5. Clone this repo to `~/.dotfiles`
 6. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file